Rubaiyat of Omar Khayyam: English

 Has no end nor beginning that we know;

 And none there is to tell us in plain truth:

 Whence do we come and whither do we go.

 Paramahansa Yogananda (1893–1952) published an English translation and other translations of 75 quatrains in 1996, with a glossary, spiritual interpretation and practical applications.

+Juan Cole published a contemporary English poetic translation, partially in free verse with some blank verse, of the Bodleian manuscript in 2020.